 What can we do to help?

 Mercy Corps is currently reaching nearly 2 million people affected by the crisis with critical support.

 We are delivering clean water, improving shelters and providing families with clothes, mattresses and other household essentials.
 We are helping children cope with trauma and leading constructive activities to nurture their healthy development.
 And we are focused on helping host communities and refugees work together to find solutions to limited resources.

 We’ve worked in the region for 20 years and are committed to helping Syrians and the countries hosting them for as long as it takes.
 In the coming months, we’ll prepare families for winter, begin work on new water systems and expand our work with children to new camps and communities.

 - Donate today.
-Every single contribution helps us provide even more water, shelter and support to families who've fled Syria.
+Every single contribution helps us provide even more water, shelter and support to Syrian refugees in desperate need of help.

 - Tell your friends.
 Share this story or go to our Facebook page to post the infographic and spread the word about the families who need us.